• Skip to primary navigation

 Wet ingredients for brownie cookies in a bowl.

-In a medium bowl place the melted coconut oil, coconut sugar, mashed banana, vanilla, stir until well combined.
+Step 1: In a medium bowl, place the melted coconut oil, coconut sugar (or brown sugar), mashed banana, and vanilla.
+Stir until well-combined.

 Dry ingredients for brownies in a bowl.

-On top of the sugar and banana mixture, place the almond flour, cocoa powder, baking powder, baking soda, and chocolate chips then mix very well.
+Step 2: On top of the sugar and banana mixture, place the almond flour, cocoa powder, baking powder, baking soda, and chocolate chips.
+Mix this very well.

 Brownie cookies on pan.

-Make dough balls and place them on a greased cookie sheet.
+Step 3: Make the dough into balls and place them on a greased cookie sheet.
 Press down each cookie slightly.
-Bake for 7-8 minutes, they should still look soft inside.
+Bake for 7-8 minutes at 350 degrees Fahrenheit (177C), they should still look soft inside.

 stacked dark chocolate brownie cookies.